orlp/glidesort/README.md

 Yes, stable quicksort.
 Wikipedia will outright tell you that quicksort is unstable, or at least all efficient implementations are.
 That simply isn't true, all it needs is auxiliary memory.
-Credit to scandum's fluxsort for demonstrating that stable quicksort can be efficient in practice.
+Credit to Igor van den Hoven's [fluxsort](https://github.com/scandum/fluxsort) for demonstrating that stable quicksort can be efficient in practice.

 Glidesort uses a novel bidirectional stable partitioning method that interleaves a left-to-right partition scan with a right-to-left partition scan for greater